rust-lang/rfcs/text/0000-const-value-parameters.md

    as in C++.
 This was left out because it adds complexity while being less likely to be useful, but it may not cause any serious problems.
- - It seems necessary to omit struct or enum values pending further design work (e.g. there may be other features that Rust's type system needs to implement these, and either CTFE or specialized plugins are probably required for these to be useful).
+ - It seems necessary to omit struct or enum values pending further design work.
+E.g. there may be other features that Rust's type system needs to implement these, and either CTFE or specialized plugins are probably required for these to be useful.

 ### Only allow (or default to) a particular integer type